AscensionGameDev/Intersect-Documentation/docs/en-US/developer/sharing/contributing.md

 If there are any issues with your changes they will be discussed in the comments section.
 After any neccessary changes are made we will then merge your code.

-Thanks for helping better Intersect for everyone!
+Thank you for contributing and improving Intersect for everyone!

 ## Contribution Guidelines